DinoChiesa/Edge-DevPortal-Filter-ApiProducts/README.md

 ## Installation and Enabling the Module

-You should copy the module source code to your druapl git directory, place it in sites/all/modules/custom.
+You should copy the module source code to your drupal git directory, place it in sites/all/modules/custom.
+The final directory should be  sites/all/modules/custom/apigee_filter_apiproducts .

 Then, perform the requisite `git push` to get the source code into the dev site.

 Login to the dev site as an admin, and click to Admin / Modules  and then search for, find, and enable the API Product Filtering module.
+When everything looks right, propagate the code to stage and live.

 ## Let me show you